 Hardly Strictly Bluegrass is family-friendly.
 Make sure you have the appropriate earplugs for very young children.
 There will be large crowds and loud music, so be prepared for that.

 Can I bring my drone to take video / pictures?

 Sorry, Golden Gate Park is a No Drone Zone, as per official park rules & regulations.

 Free water refills will be available between Banjo Stage & Arrow Meadow.

 There will be an onsite medical team.
 The nearest hospital is Health Connection St Mary’s Hospital & Medical Center at 450 Stanyan St, San Francisco, CA – (415) 750-5785

 Yes – HSB composts and recycles all waste generated over the weekend.
 We encourage you to help us move closer to being a Zero Waste event by disposing your items in the designated receptacles or pack out what you brought in!

 We will be selling T-shirts and CDs of most artists.
 Merch booths will be located only at Arrow Meadow & at the Foggy Bottom Cafe.

 Yes, there will be a special section reserved at each stage.
 Disabled persons can be dropped off at JFK and Chain of Lakes.
 ADA parking has been moved to accommodate extra foot traffic at JFK and Transverse.
 See this ADA map for details.
 Shuttle Service: Round-trip, wheelchair accessible shuttle service is provided beginning at 11:30AM on Friday and 10:30AM on Saturday and Sunday.
-The shuttle stops are located along JFK Drive at each stage location.
-The shuttle begins at JFK and Transverse Avenue.

 Lost & Found